A nonparametric doubly robust test for a continuous treatment effect: Analysis of data on nursing hours and hospital performance

 In this section we apply our test to a real data problem.
 In \citet{Kennedy:2017cq} and \citet{McHugh:2013gn}, the authors were interested in whether nurse staffing (measured in nurse hours per patient day) affected a hospital's risk of excess readmission penalty after adjusting for hospital characteristics (for more detail of the data and related background of the problem, see \citet{McHugh:2013gn}). \citet{Kennedy:2017cq} proposed a doubly robust procedure to estimate the probability of readmission penalty against average adjusted nursing hours per patient day, and provided pointwise confidence intervals for the estimated treatment curve.
 However, their method and analysis did not answer the question of whether nurse staffing significantly affects the probability of excess readmission penalty after adjusting for hospital characteristics.
 We apply our method to test the null hypothesis: nurse staffing does not affect hospital's risk of excess readmission penalty after adjusting for hospital characteristics, with updated data from the year 2018.
 As a brief summary of the data, the outcome $Y$ indicates whether the hospital was penalized due to excess readmissions and are calculated by the Center for Medicare \& Medicaid Services (\url{https://www.cms.gov}).
 The treatment $A$ measures nurse staffing hours and we calculate it as the ratio of registered nurse hours to inpatient days, which is slightly different from \citet{Kennedy:2017cq} and \citet{McHugh:2013gn}, because we don't have access to the hospitals' financial data and thus are not able to calculate adjusted inpatient days.
-The covariates $\bs{L}$ include the following eight variables: the number of beds, the teaching intensity, an indicator for not-for-profit status, an indicator for whether the location is urban or rural, the proportion of patients on Medicaid, the average patient socioeconomic status, a measure of market competition, and whether open heart or organ transplant surgery is performed (which serves as a measurement of whether the hospital is high technology).
+The covariates $\bs{L}$ include the following nine variables: the number of beds, the teaching intensity, an indicator for not-for-profit status, an indicator for whether the location is urban or rural, the proportion of patients on Medicaid, the average patient socioeconomic status, a measure of market competition, an indicator for whether the hospital has a skilled nursing facility (because our measure of nurse staffing hours $A$ will unfortunately include hours worked in such a skilled nursing facility), and whether open heart or organ transplant surgery is performed (which serves as a measurement of whether the hospital is high technology).
 We omitted patient race proportions and operating margin from the analysis (present in \citet{Kennedy:2017cq} and \citet{McHugh:2013gn}) because we don't have access to those features.
 Figure~\ref{fig:observed-data} shows an unadjusted loess fit of the readmission penalty as a function of the average nursing hours and the loess fits of the covariates against the average nursing hours.
-The curves are different from \citet{Kennedy:2017cq} since we've used updated data from 2018, but we observe generally similar patterns and average nursing hour is correlated with many hospital characteristics.
+The curves are not identical to those in \citet{Kennedy:2017cq} since we've used updated data from 2018, but we observe generally similar patterns and nurse staffing hours is correlated with many hospital characteristics.
 In the analysis, we use Super Learner \citep{van2007super} with the same implementation as in \citet{Kennedy:2017cq} to estimate $\pi_0$ and $\mu_0$.
 We truncate $\wh\pi$ to be 0.01 if it fell below that value.
-Again, the rule of thumb \cite{Fan:1996tk} is applied for bandwidth selection as in Section~\ref{sec:simulation}.
+The rule of thumb \cite{Fan:1996tk} is applied for bandwidth selection as in Section~\ref{sec:simulation}.
 Since our test statistic is based on the integrated distance between the nonparametric fit of the treatment effect curve and the parametric fit of the treatment effect curve under the null hypothesis, a byproduct of the test is the estimated treatment effect curve.
 We plot the estimated treatment effect curve of average nurse staffing in Figure~\ref{fig:aha-treatment-curve} (the solid red curve).